Find out how to fill out the Tenancy Tribunal form and what supporting information you need to provide.

 Make sure all the details of your application are entered clearly and correctly.
 This will help us resolve your dispute as quickly as possible.

 When completing the application form, use simple language to explain the issue.
-You don’t need to:
+You do not need to:

 • use ‘legal’ language